northeast-kansas-library-system/next/source/tools/notices_slips/membership_expiry.rst

 - Enable/disable: The only way to disable this notice is to remove the primary e-mail address from the borrower's account

-- CSS: This notice relies on noticesslips.css and the system preference NoticeCSS
+- CSS: The css for this notice is embedded in the notice

 Notice details: